 Artful eateries that are known for gourmet cuisine and world-class chefs.

-Once considered more of a refueling pit stop between exhibits than an actual culinary destination, museum restaurants have finally arrived.
-With more establishments utilizing fresh local ingredients and offering housemade and innovative menu items, it should come as no surprise that foodies are flocking to savor something other than art or history.
+Once considered pit stops for refueling between exhibits rather than as standalone culinary destinations, museum restaurants have arrived.
+With more establishments utilizing fresh local ingredients and offering housemade and innovative menu items, it should come as no surprise that gourmands are flocking to institutions new and old to savor something other than art or history.